Homeowners and developers can receive up to $5,000 ($2 per square foot) for projects that use deconstruction techniques.

 Category A includes brick or stone blocks, cabinets, casing around doors and windows, light fixtures, mantels, molding, plumbing fixtures, solid wood doors, stair treads and railings, stone details, radiators, wood-framed windows, and shutter or siding.

 Category B includes wood flooring, dimensional lumber, and ceiling and floor joists.
+Note: many salvage outlets require nails be removed from wood prior to donation or sale.

 Notification of funding